andydinh2703/Projects/SQL/README.md

-# 📊 SQL Projects from DataCamp
+# 📊 SQL Projects

 Welcome to my SQL portfolio!
-This repository showcases a collection of SQL projects I've completed through DataCamp, where I’ve practiced essential data querying, analysis, and database management skills.
+This repository showcases a collection of SQL projects I've completed through DataCamp and Kaggles' datasets, where I’ve practiced essential data querying, analysis, and database management skills.

 ## 📁 Projects Overview